 My blood sugar was regularly in the 20s, I felt terrible all of the time, and thought I would never be able to travel again.

 I started with tentative one-hour trips from my home base in Reykjavik, well stocked with insulin, test strips, and emergency sugar.

-One of the scariest experiences during my early days of travel with diabetes was getting a low blood sugar after going to the Blue Lagoon.
-I was a passenger in a car travelling to Soheimer Ecovillage.
+One of the scariest experiences during my early days of travel with diabetes was getting low blood sugar after going to the Blue Lagoon.
+I was a passenger in a car traveling to Soheimer Ecovillage.